To answer the question of what is alternative data, you can simply understand it as data that can be used to gain insight into the investment process.

 Either way, scraping alternative data can often pay dividends for businesses from multiple industries who are looking to obtain new information regarding the outlook of their company.
 It may not have all the answers you are looking for, but web scraped information most definitely holds a lot of value – particularly when it is combined with other data sources.

 The rise of alternative data

-In recent years, alternative data has fallen into mainstream use within the data, finance, and services sector.
+In recent years, alternative data has fallen into mainstream use within the finance and services sector.
 But when you consider that alternative data sets are obtained from external sources, it’s easy to see why this is the case.
-Although, there is a downside to alternative data, and it’s that data sets aren’t so readily accessible or as structured as traditional forms of data.
+Although, there is a downside to alternative data, and it’s that these sets aren’t so readily accessible or as structured as traditional forms of data.

 In spite of this, various industries, such as the travel sector have benefitted massively from alternative data over the years.
-With a large amount of the buying experience now taking place over the internet, it’s now possible for businesses to utilize data such as customer reviews on websites, including TripAdvisor.
+With a large amount of the buying experience now taking place over the internet, it’s now possible for businesses to utilize collected web information such as customer reviews on websites, including TripAdvisor.

 Thanks to alternative data such as this being so widely available nowadays, it’s now possible for travel companies to gain a more in-depth insight into the behavior of travelers and identify the destinations that are the most popular at certain times of the year.
 In addition to this, additional information such as average daily rates and how much revenue can be earned per night can also be identified.

 It is also a similar situation for the retail industry, too, with customer reviews on products allowing retailers to determine which products are selling well and the ones that aren’t.
 Furthermore, obtaining alternative data also will enable organizations to remain as competitive as possible by continuing updating price changes.